Rookout/tutorial-nodejs/BUGHUNT.md

         ```

         7. Add and duplicate a todo in order to see the output, and now we can see what is being given to the object and match if we have an error in the function (parameters missing or in bad order).

-- __Special characters (<,>,;,`,&,/,\\) are not being accepted as part of the title when Adding or Updating a Todo.__
-    - **Reproduce:** Add a task with special characters.
-All these characters should not be saved.
-    - **Debug:**
-        1. In the Rookout app, open the file `/src/services/todos.js`
-        2. At lines 14 and 61 we see that the title passes the function `utils.cleanString(...)` - Let's add a `Dump Frame` to the end of the function in file `/src/services/utils.js`.
-        3. Try to add a task with some of these characters to get the frame.
-        4. We can see that after using this function, on line 3 these characters are being found and replaced by regex.
-We found the source of the issue.
-        ```
-        regex = ...
-        this = ...
-        str = "Test < > &&"
-        trimmedStr = "Test"
-        ```